 Going to sleep at the same time each night and waking up at the same time each morning may sound, well, boring.
 However, keeping an unchanging sleep schedule offers numerous health benefits you probably don’t want to miss.

-A consistent sleep routine assists with productivity and overall feelings of well-being.
+A consistent sleep routine aligns with the body's internal clock, assisting with productivity and overall feelings of well-being.
 And by the way, that consistent sleep schedule includes weekends and holidays (commence groans here)!

 Hopefully, this article will give you enough positive information to want to stick to that schedule.